HyperbolicStudios/First-Robotics-Mark/SkyStone-master/README.md

  It's pretty straightforward to understand, even for those who've never touched code before.

-The following text is from FIRST:
+The following text is from FIRST.
+Don't bother reading it; it's not very useful for you.

 ## NOTICE

 This repository contains the public FTC SDK for the SKYSTONE (2019-2020) competition season.